UniversalScalableFirmware/documentation/source/2_universal_payload.rst

    points to the real coreboot table.
 This is comparable to the ACPI RSDT or the MP floating table.

-   Coreboot tables is a series of data records packed back to back and each encoding both type and size.
+   Coreboot tables contain a series of data records packed back to back, with each encoding both type and size.
 This is something similar to a UEFI HOB list.
 Coreboot tables provide information about: